Milos5611/Milos5611/README.md

 ### Hi there 👋

+My name is **Milos**, i am dedicated and creative Sr. Software Engineer & SCRUM Evangelist, with 7+ years of experience in adding significant value to complex and large-scope projects, both on the development and project management end.
+Regarded for the ability to pay apt attention to details, all the while keeping in mind the big picture.
+Excellent in translating business requirements into operational tasks, thus facilitating the development process and bringing “reinventing the wheel” moments to a minimum.

+- 🔭 I’m currently working on huge Platform update for Gigster
+- 🌱 I’m currently learning Kubernetes and Teraform
+- 📫 You can reach me directly on milos5611@gmail.com

 <!--
 **Milos5611/Milos5611** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.